-In the opinion of Bond Counsel, the 2008 Series B Bonds will constitute general obligations of the Bank, and the full faith and credit of the Bank are pledged for the payment of principal, redemption price, if any, and interest thereon.
-The 2008 Series B Bonds and other bonds ranking on a parity therewith, which may be issued under the 1978 General Resolution, will be further secured by the pledge of the Municipal Bonds expected to be purchased by the Bank from time to time with the proceeds of Bonds to be issued in accordance with the 1978 General Resolution and the amount paid or required to be paid by the Governmental Units to the Bank pursuant to the Loan Agreements for principal and interest on such Municipal Bonds (the "Municipal Bonds Payments") and the investments thereof and the proceeds of such investments, if any, and all funds and accounts established by the 1978 General Resolution.
+In the opinion of Bond Counsel, the Bonds will constitute general obligations of the Bank, and the full faith and credit of the Bank are pledged for the payment of principal, redemption price, if any, and interest thereon.
+The Bonds and other bonds ranking on a parity therewith, which may be issued under the 2005 Resolution, will be further secured by the pledge of the Municipal Bonds expected to be purchased by the Bank from time to time with the proceeds of bonds to be issued in accordance with the 2005 Resolution and the amount paid or required to be paid by the Governmental Units to the Bank pursuant to the Loan Agreements for principal and interest on such Municipal Bonds (the "Municipal Bonds Payments") and the investments thereof and the proceeds of such investments, if any, and all funds and accounts established by the 2005 Resolution.

-Additional series of Bonds may be authorized and issued by the Bank pursuant to the 1978 General Resolution on a parity with the 2008 Series B Bonds.
+Additional series of bonds may be authorized and issued by the Bank pursuant to the 2005 Resolution on a parity with the Bonds issued pursuant to the 2005 Resolution.
 The State is not obligated to pay the principal, premium, if any, or interest on any Bonds and neither the faith and credit nor the taxing power of the State is pledged to the payment of the principal of, premium, if any, or the interest on any of the Bonds.